adityaanantharaman/100_days_of_ml_code/README.md

 # Day 5
 Created a convolutional neural net in tensorflow and trained a model on the fashion-mnist dataset.
 A few errors left to debug.
 Once finnished, will do an analysis on which architecture is best suited to train a model on fashion-mnist.
 Code will be uploaded in the ./code folder.

+# Day 6
+Spent the whole day debugging tensorflow conv net code.
+When making conv nets in tf, we initialize the weight variables(w1,w2,w3) but tf automatically manages the bias and fully connected layer weights.
+After training how to return these parameters so as to make predictions on new data?